-(2) troposphere delay estimates at two intervals (5 at JPL and 60 minutes at SOPAC); and (3) high-rate GNSS and seismogeodetic (GNSS + accelerometer data) waveforms at SOPAC.
+(2) troposphere delay estimates at two intervals (5 at JPL and 60 minutes at SOPAC); and (3) highrate GNSS and seismogeodetic (GNSS + accelerometer data) waveforms at SOPAC.
 Level 2 ESDRs are calibrated and validated: (1) combined daily displacement time series (Figure 3) that underly the generation of higher-level ESDRs1; (2) troposphere and precipitable water time series at 5-minute intervals by JPL; and (3) high-rate displacement and seismic velocity waveforms for historical earthquakes at SOPAC.

-Figure 2.
-Hierarchy of ESDR product generation for the ESESES project.
-Bold-red-outlined boxes indicate new ESDRs.
-Our Web presence can be found at http://sopac-csrc.ucsd.edu/index.php/measures-2/.
-Our map and products interface GPS Explorer have been replaced in May 2020 by MGViz (Section 12), http://mgviz.ucsd.edu/?mission=ESESES displacements), (2) displacement grids including steady-state and physical transient motions (postseismic, hydrological, magmatic, etc.), and (3) seismogeodetic catalog of historical earthquakes.
+The Level 3 ESDRs are derivatives of Level 2, Including, (1) estimated displacement time series parameters (residuals, coseismic and postseismic, interseismic velocities and vertical displacements), (2) displacement grids including steady-state and physical transient motions (postseismic, hydrological, magmatic, etc.), and (3) seismogeodetic catalog of historical earthquakes.
 Level 4 include derived ESDRs: (1) transient slip and models in particular ETS events in Cascadia (JPL), (2) strain-rate grids (SOPAC), and (3) total water storage for hydrological studies (JPL).